bilza2023/backoffice/ai/agent.md

         {x: 70, y: 65},   // Back to stem
         {x: 0, y: 65},    // Bottom of stem
         {x: 0, y: 35}     // Close the shape

     ]
   };
+///////////////////////////////////////////

+Above is an object structure that i use to draw a set of lines in a rectangle using relative spaces.

+The x,y are the draw rectangle origin the width and height is the rectangle width and height the lines array in collection of vertices on which the line is to be drawn.

+///====
  The important thing is that the x and y in "lines" array
     {x:0,y,10}
-do not show the number of px at which they are to be drawn RAHTER
-the show the percent of x and y at which they should be drawn
+does not show the number of pixels at which they are to be drawn BUT show the percent of x and y at which they should be drawn

 for example
         {x:10,y,10}